Didascalia Apostolorum: History

 The Didascalia was probably composed in the 3rd century in Syria.
 The earliest mention of the work is by Epiphanius of Salamis, who believed it to be truly Apostolic.
 He found it in use among the Audiani, Syrian heretics.
 The few extracts Epiphanius gives do not quite tally with our present text, but he is notoriously inexact in his quotations.
-At the end of the fourth century the Didascalia was used as the basis of the first six books of the Apostolic Constitutions.
+The Didascalia was used as the basis of the first six books of the Apostolic Constitutions at the end of the fourth century.
 At the end of the 4th century it is quoted in the Pseudo-Chrysostom's Opus Imperfectum in Matthaeum.

 The work's author is unknown.
 R. Hugh Connolly argued the work as a unity composed by a single author; Alistair Stewart-Sykes has argued the modern form of the work came from at least two separate redactors - an unknown original document, a "deuterotic" redactor who wrote the final chapter and wrote an argument about how Jewish law was "secondary legislation" only intended as punishment for Jews, and an "apostolic redactor" whose editing increased the authority of the argument dissuading Christians from keeping Jewish law by invoking the authority of the Apostles.

 The Didascalia underwent a number of translations, including into Latin and Syriac.
 The date of the Syriac translation is usually placed between the fourth and sixth centuries and played some role in forming a legal culture which influenced various other texts from the third through seventh centuries and thereafter, including the Quran.